Ad ostendendam quandam veritatem ...

 In one of the golden happy years after beating Hitler when party was the rule of the day, when soldiers not yet married were party lions, and boys too young to have fought might say how much they admired their older brother (but unfortunately for the ladies that elder brother was already married) or even lie and pretend to have been fighting in the war, Susan Pevensie was at a party.

 Some may remember these years as anything but "party was the rule of the day", but note I was speaking of bachelors and unwed maidens.
 Note also, rationing can be used so that you save up rations for a party.
-In that case, in theory party was the rule of the day 30 to 31 days a month except February, and the 25 to 28 days without party were preparations for parties, for these folks.
+In that case, in theory party was the rule of the day 30 to 31 days a month except February, and the 25 to 28 days in practise without party were preparations for parties, for these folks.
 Susan was both unwed and very expert at rehashing canned meat and other rationing goods to make a real feast of them.
 While the qualification to get to a party was often to agree with some friends to save rations, she was while note quite catering, still part of preparing the party in more than one such circle.
 This evening she had been to a party with people she had not known for very long, some of them.

 Once outside home - she took a cab, the Pevensies were a bit better off, but she had to share it and half regretted it, since the taxi had a bad jerk, but even more because of the company that was starting to be not so entertaining any longer - she pushed the young goggled man off as he tried to embrace her.